-- C. Commercial and industrial buildings shall submit site plans with topographic information, building details and plumbing plans along with any other information the Medina County Sanitary Engineer may require to verify the service connection size, volume and nature of wastewater to be discharged. - D. Where a connection is proposed to service more than one (1) customer, the Sanitary Engineer may consider the connection as a sanitary sewer extension.
-The sanitary sewer would then be sized for the service area and be required to be installed in an easement provided to Medina County for the purpose of maintenance of the sanitary sewer extension.
+- C. Commercial and industrial buildings shall submit site plans with topographic information, utility plans, floor plans, building plans and plumbing plans along with any other information the Medina County Sanitary Engineer may require to verify the service connection size, volume and nature of wastewater to be discharged. - D. Where a connection is proposed to service more than one (1) customer, the Sanitary Engineer may consider the connection as a "sanitary sewer extension".
+The sanitary sewer would then be sized for the service area and be required to be installed in an easement provided to Medina County for the purpose of maintenance of the "sanitary sewer extension". - E. Where a customer cannot be connected to the sanitary sewer system by gravity, the Sanitary Engineer will consider private, grinder pump stations with a private force main connection to the sanitary sewer.
+The Owner/Builder shall submit site plans with topographic information and identify the proposed grinder pump station and force main location, along with shop drawings for the proposed system.